Hajime Tsutsui

-Biography
+Life and career

 In spring 2003, Hajime completed his first piece of art.
 It was not the start of his professional career as an artist, it was more of the inception of what was to come.
 At the time, he was running a restaurant as well as an art exhibition gallery in Setagaya, Tokyo.

 One day, while taking a break, Hajime was watching a photo shoot for SEDA fashion magazine in his restaurant.
 There was a large canvas (160x1620) that was not being used at the time.
 Without any intention, Hajime started drawing flourishing flowers all over the canvas.

 Hajime has many pieces of his art in the exhibition room at his restaurant, Tokai no Mori Garden.
 Two well-known people at the photo shoot, Tomoyo Nishiwaki, a respected fashion stylist, and Masashi Tateno, a master hair stylist in Japan, were very impressed with Hajime's painting and creative process, and complimented his talent.